5jjCopter/EzWifibroadcast/Home.md

 - Put SD Card in Windows computer or anything that has a text editor (Tablet, Smartphone), edit wifibroadcast-1.txt and change frequency (`FREQ=`) to your needs.
 - Do not change anything else for first tests
 - If everything runs as intended, change configuration options in wifibroadcast-1.txt, osdconfig.txt and apconfig.txt
-- See under [configuration options] (https://github.com/bortek/EZ-WifiBroadcast/wiki/Configuration-options) and the [How-To section] (https://github.com/bortek/EZ-WifiBroadcast/wiki/How-to's) for more info
+- See under [configuration options](https://github.com/bortek/EZ-WifiBroadcast/wiki/Configuration-options) and the [How-To section](https://github.com/bortek/EZ-WifiBroadcast/wiki/How-to's) for more info

 ### Features
 (applicable to the latest release)
-- Supports Pi1B+, Pi2B+, Pi3B+, Pi Zero, Odroid-W, Pi V1 and V2 cam (RX Pi needs to be atleast a Pi2)
+- Supports Pi1B+, Pi2B+, Pi3B+, Pi Zero, Odroid-W, Pi A+, Pi V1 and V2 cam (RX Pi needs to be atleast a Pi2)
 - For Pi Zero W support see here: https://github.com/bortek/EZ-WifiBroadcast/wiki/Pi-Zero-W-support
 - max. possible resolutions (depending on cam used):
 1280x720p 60fps